 Injunction Processing Unit (Osceola) -- The Injunction Processing Unit, formerly known as the Victim Assistance Program, provides assistance to all crime victims - including, but not limited to, victims of domestic violence - as they proceed through the criminal justice system, particularly with injunction cases.
-The unit is funded by the Osceola Clerk of the Court and is managed by Court Administration.
-It is a walk-in service - no appointment, referrals or legal representation is required.
+The unit is funded by the Osceola County Clerk of the Court and is managed by Court Administration.
+It is a walk-in service - no appointment, referrals, or legal representation is required.
 Regular business hours are Monday through Friday, from 8 a.m. to 5 p.m.
-Over the past year, the Injunction Processing Unit was able to assist 5,492 litigants who were seeking information about protection orders and/or returning for additional services.
-The Unit helped 1,653 litigants file petitions for protection orders, which included 196 during weekends, holidays and/or afterhours.
-In addition, the Unit provided information regarding additional community resources and gave 17,704 referrals.
+Over the past year, the Injunction Processing Unit was able to assist 4,200 litigants who were seeking information about protection orders and/or returning for additional services.
+The unit helped 1,676 litigants file petitions for protection orders, which included 196 during weekends, holidays, and/or after-hours.
+In addition, the unit provided information regarding additional community resources and gave 17,367 referrals.
 To learn more, call 407-742-2464.

-Inside the Courts - Celebrating its 13th year, Inside the Courts has become a premier program for judicial outreach in the Ninth Circuit and now the State of Florida.
-The four-part educational series taught by a team of judges is uniquely designed to allow citizens to learn about the court while interacting with the judges in an informal setting.
+Inside the Courts -- Celebrating its 14th year, Inside the Courts has become a notable program Inside the for judicial outreach in the Ninth Circuit as well as the State of Florida.
+The four-session educational series taught by a team of judges is uniquely designed to allow citizens to learn about the court as they interact with judges in an informal setting.
 Topics presented include criminal and civil courts, probate and mental health, domestic, juvenile, traffic, and collections court, as well as mediation and court interpreting.
-Presentations are designed to be dynamic, promote audience participation, and provide plenty of opportunity for audience questions.
-In 2010, 228 citizens registered for the program and 98 received certificates of completion from the court for attending at least 3 sessions.
-The program was featured in the winter 2009 issue of Full Court Press, the official newsletter of the Florida State Courts, as a model program for court-community relationship building.
+Presentations are designed to be dynamic, promote audience participation, and provide ample opportunity for audience questions.
+In 2011, 233 citizens registered for the program and participants received certificates of completion from the court for attending at least 3 sessions.
+The program was featured in the winter 2009 issue of The Full Court Press, the official newsletter of the Florida State Courts, as a model program for court-community relationship building.
 As a result, the concept is being adopted by other circuits statewide.
 Inside the Courts is free to the general public and is held annually.
 Sessions are produced for broadcast and air regularly on Orange County's government channel, Orange TV.
-For more information or to register for the next program, call 407-836-0517.
+For more information or to register for the next program, call 407-836-0517 or visit www.NinthCircuit.org

-Internships - In Osceola County, the Ninth Judicial Circuit offers internships to college students attending our local community colleges and universities.
-The internship program allows students an opportunity to get true hands-on experience in their area of interest, including our Injunction Processing Unit, Children's Visitation Center and Family Court.
+Internships -- In Osceola County, the Ninth Judicial Circuit offers internships to college students attending our local community colleges and universities.
+The internship program allows students an opportunity to get true hands-on experience in their area of interest, including our Injunction Processing Unit, Children's Visitation Center, and Family Court.
 The internship program coordinators take a genuine interest in providing our interns with a meaningful learning experience and are committed to the success of each student.
-For information, call 407-742-2418.
+For information, call 407-742-2415.

-Judicial Ride-Along Program -- The Ninth Judicial Circuit offers local and state elected officials the opportunity to experience firsthand the work of the judiciary and the important role our courts play within the community.
+Judicial Ride-Along Program -- The Ninth Judicial Circuit

+offers local and state elected officials the opportunity to experience firsthand the work of the judiciary and the important role our courts play within the community.
 Tailored to the needs of visiting officials, the program allows the visitor to sit alongside a judge during court proceedings to directly observe the judicial process and to better understand the complexity and variety of cases that come before the court.
-The program provides community leaders with insight into the operations of the courts and opens lines of dialogue between leaders and the court on matters of mutual concern.
-The Judicial Ride-Along Program was recently featured as a program for courtcommunity relationship building in the winter 2009 issue of Full Court Press, the official newsletter of the Florida State Courts.
+The program provides community leaders with insight into the operations of the courts and opens lines of dialogue between leaders and the court on Ride matters of mutual concern.
 For more information, call 407-836-2047 or email ctadkl1@ocnjcc.org.